Rexburg Animal Vaccinations

 When you acquire a new pet and are told “its had all its shots” we recommend that you ask specifically what and when was given so you can visit with your veterinarian to establish a vaccination program that will give your new friend the best coverage possible.
 Another good question to ask is what kind and brand of food your puppy or kitten is being fed so you can keep them on the same diet.
 This will help prevent stomach upsets.
 If you want to change to a different brand, you will want to transition from old to new food over 7-10 days.

 Even though many pets love people food, it isn’ t the healthiest thing for them and can lead to some problems.
 It is better to feed your pet foods that are balanced for their body’s needs.
 Young animals should have puppy or kitten food for the first year.
 There are special foods for large breed puppies and dogs.
 Senior pets (over 8 years old) need to be on a senior food.
 The right food really helps to promote normal growth and a healthy, shiny coat.
-If you have questions regarding vaccinations or new pet care, feel free to to call your Upper Valley veterinarian today!
+If you have questions regarding vaccinations or new pet care, feel free to to call an Upper Valley veterinarian today!
 Here at Upper Valley Veterinary Clinic our doctors and staff will be happy to answer your questions.